 With a broken or frayed belt, your furnace cannot properly distribute heat throughout the home and may even make a high-pitched squealing noise.

-The limit switch is what turns the blower on and off and without it, the blower won’t activate and push the heat generated from the furnace into your home.
+The limit switch is what turns the blower on and off.
+Without it, the blower won’t activate and push the heat generated from the furnace into your home.

 Supply, return, or ductwork problems